eslint/eslint/docs/command-line-interface/README.md

 ### `--no-ignore`

-Disable use of configuration from `.eslintrc` and `package.json` files.
+Disables excluding of files from `.eslintignore` and `--ignore-path` files.

 Example: